salsa-trinity/tapm/README.md

 ## ToDo

-- Copy password to clipboard
 - Config file support
+- Multiple flags in a single one.